adrianpriza-ai/elsnime/HACKING.md

 ## Scraping Engine & Network Transport

-The backend scraping layer is contained in `AniDbScraper.java`.
+The backend scraping layer is in `AniDbScraper.java`.

 ### Cloudflare Detection

-The scraper parses AniDB's HTML pages directly.
-If a page response contains the string `"Just a moment"`, the parser throws a dedicated `IOException` (`"AniDB blocked this request (Cloudflare challenge).
-Try again in a moment."`).
-This is intercepted by the JS layer to notify the user.
+The scraper parses AniDB's HTML directly.
+If a page response contains `"Just a moment"`, the parser throws an `IOException` with the message `"AniDB blocked this request (Cloudflare challenge).
+Try again in a moment."` The JS layer catches this and notifies the user.

 ### Network Transport Stack

-Instead of using Android's standard Java networking stack, Elsnime injects a pluggable `HttpTransport` layer backed by **Google Cronet**:
-- Provides a consistent TLS fingerprint equivalent to modern Chrome browsers, preventing scraping requests from being immediately flagged by strict CDN security policies.
-- Coordinates connection pooling and HTTP/3 support when resolving streams.
+Elsnime injects a pluggable `HttpTransport` layer backed by **Google Cronet** instead of Android's standard networking stack.
+It provides a consistent TLS fingerprint matching modern Chrome, preventing scraping requests from being flagged by strict CDN security policies, and coordinates connection pooling and HTTP/3 support when resolving streams.